-A diagnostic trouble code (DTC) Indicates the enable criteria for a monitor test has failed outside of a minimum or maximum test limit.
-If the MIL is illuminated tailpipe emissions have exceeded 1.5 times the Federal Test Procedure (FTP) standards.
+A diagnostic trouble code (DTC) indicates that the enable criteria for a monitor test failed outside of a minimum or maximum test limit.
+If the MIL is illuminated, tailpipe emissions have exceeded 1.5 times the Federal Test Procedure (FTP) standards.
+MODE $03 reports a DTC once the MIL is commanded ON.
 This can occur on the first or second consecutive trip.
+A DTC with the MIL ON is called a confirmed or current DTC.
+If the MIL is OFF and a DTC is still present, this is referred to as a history DTC.
+A history DTC remains in memory for 40 warmup cycles if the same code does not reoccur.
+It can also be cleared using a scan tool or by removing power from the ECM for a while.
+The length of time depends on the manufacturer.

-All DTCs represented by a five-digit alphanumeric code.
+A five-digit alphanumeric code represents all DTCs.
 The first letter indicates the function of the monitored component or system that has failed:

 P = Powertrain